nayaba/MERN-Express-API-Hoot-Back-End-Instructor-Guide/update-comment/README.md

 # Express API - Hoot Back-End - Update Comment

-## As the author of a comment, I should be able to delete that comment.
+## As the author of a comment, I should be able to update that comment.

 **✔️ Create a `PUT` route and router at `/hoots/:hootId/comments/:commentId`**